aws-amplify/amplify-swift/AmplifyPlugins/DataStore/AWSDataStoreCategoryPluginAuthIntegrationTests/MultiAuth/README.md

 ?
 After how many days from now the API key should expire (1-365): `365` ?
 Do you want to configure advanced settings for the GraphQL API `Yes, I want to make some additional changes.` ?
 Configure additional auth types? `Yes`
 ?
-Choose the additional authorization types you want to configure for the API: `Amazon Cognito User Pool`, `IAM`, `OpenID Connect`
+Choose the additional authorization types you want to configure for the API: `Amazon Cognito User Pool`, `IAM` ?

-OpenID Connect configuration:
-?
-Enter a name for the OpenID Connect provider: `okta` ?
-Enter the OpenID Connect provider domain (Issuer URL): [OIDC_URL_HERE] ?
-Enter the Client Id from your OpenID Client Connect application (optional):
-?
-Enter the number of milliseconds a token is valid after being issued to a user: `86400000` ?
-Enter the number of milliseconds a token is valid after being authenticated: `86400000` ?
 Enable conflict detection? `Yes`
 ?
 Select the default resolution strategy Auto Merge
 ?
 Do you have an annotated GraphQL schema? `Yes`